chandakya343/Superscribe/README.md

 # SuperScribe: Voice-to-Text Transcription Assistant

 A powerful voice-to-text transcription tool that transforms your spoken words into written text exactly where your cursor is positioned.
+(For windows only my friends tell me mac has something like that built in)

 ## Features